Health and Safety: Construction

 Core ideas you must understand for this topic

-• Teamwork: Working with others in a group to achieve a shared goal, including taking turns and listening to others.
+• Teamwork: Working cooperatively with others to achieve a common goal, including sharing tasks and supporting team members.

 Learning Objectives